 “Chief Information Bureau”

-It is not known when but he went out on a work detail to POW Camp #8.
+Shortly after arriving in the camp, he went out on a work detail to POW Camp #8.
 The POWs on this detail were held at the Bachrach Motor Garage on an island off Manila.
 The POWs working at the garage were considered to be part of the Caloocan Detail.
 Vehicles were collected by 150 other POWs at different places on Luzon.
 Those that did not run were tied together with rope and to an operating vehicle.
 A POW sat in each vehicle as they were pulled by an operating vehicle to Caloocan or San Fernando.
 Scavenged trucks that could be fixed were sent to the Bachrach Garage for further repairs as were captured tanks.
 The vehicles that could not be fixed were stripped of usable parts and sent to Japan as scrap.
 Except for the POWs at the garage, the detail was down to 50 POWs since most of the disabled vehicles had been savaged.
 It finally ended in 1943.
 The POWs working at the garage remained there to repair vehicles for the Japanese.
 With him on the detail, were Arthur Van Pelt, Roger Heilig, Ralph Ellis, and Warren Hildebrandt, who had all had been members of B Company.

 Anton Cichy stated, “For the first few days there were 1800 of us together in one hold.
 I don’t know how big the hold was but we had to take turns to sit down.
 We were just kind of stuck there.“

 Calvin Graef said, “We were packed in so tight most men couldn’t get near the cans.
 And, of course, it was a physical impossibility for the sick in the back of the hold, the men suffering the tortures of diarrhea and dysentery.
 We waded in fecal matter.
 Most of the men went naked.
 The place was alive with lice, bedbugs, and roaches; the filth and stench were beyond description.”